solana-foundation/developer-content/docs/core/accounts.md

   Program.

 On Solana, a "wallet" is simply an account owned by the System Program.
-The lamport balance of the "wallet" is the amount of SOL owned by the account.
+The lamport balance of the wallet is the amount of SOL owned by the account.

 ![System Account](/assets/docs/core/accounts/system-account.svg)

 // TODO: Add Playground example?

 <Callout>
-  Only System Program owned accounts can be used as transaction fee payers.
+  Only accounts owned by the System Program can be used as transaction fee payers.
 </Callout>

 ## Program Account